daventech102/codingexercise/README.md

 [click here](https://www.dropbox.com/s/y8uz3y7dtol9iie/Screen%20Shot%202018-08-13%20at%205.53.22%20AM.png?dl=0)

-## Back End
+## Back-End

 NodeJS.
-I have a node backend that will serve the message board Web API.
+I have a node back-end that will serve the message board Web API.
 This API will allow users to post new messages.
 These messages will get stored in memory on the server in order to persist.
 The API will also allow us to serve all of the messages that have been added by any user

-## Front End
+## Front-End

 Angular 6.
-With Angular, I can make requests to the backend to post a new message using the custom new message component.
+With Angular, I can make requests to the back-end to post a new message using the custom new message component.